Getting ready for your baby

 Use at your main meal or make a rice or pasta salad with fish, eggs or cheese for a light meal.

 Eat twice a day.
 Take a small portion as part of your light meal and a more substantial helping for dinner.
 Good for iron and zinc.

 Eggs, pulses (peas, beans and lentils)

 These high protein foods also provide a host of other nutrients and can be incorporated into any meal.

 Calcium-rich foods which contain protein and vitamins.
 Eat about five portions of these foods daily.

 Very important.
 Full of vitamins.
 Use as a snack between meals or for dessert.
 Vegetables (cooked or as a salad) should be included in both lunch and dinner.
 Do not over-cook as some vitamins are destroyed by cooking.

 This webpage provides general information about the nutritional issues which are important during pregnancy.
-To check out your special needs it is important to talk to your doctor and attend ante-natal classes.
+To check out your special needs it is important to talk to your doctor.